llamaxyz/llama-forge-template/README.md

 $ cd <my-repo>
 $ npm install
 $ forge install
+$ forge update
+$ git submodule update --init --recursive
 ```

 ## Setup

 Duplicate `.env.example` and rename to `.env`:

-- Add a valid mainnet URL for an Ethereum JSON-RPC client for the `RPC_URL` variable.
+- Add a valid mainnet URL for an Ethereum JSON-RPC client for the `RPC_MAINNET_URL` variable.
-- Add the latest mainnet block number for the `BLOCK_NUMBER` variable.
+- Add a valid Private Key for the `PRIVATE_KEY` variable.
 - Add a valid Etherscan API Key for the `ETHERSCAN_API_KEY` variable.

 ### Commands